m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 ### End-to-End Testing
 1. Use Helm to create, deploy, and manage test clusters and environments that closely resemble the productive execution context.
-2. For shot living Kubernetes clusters, use K3d or other lightweight Kubernetes cluster providers.
+2. For short-living Kubernetes clusters, use k3d or other lightweight Kubernetes cluster providers.
 3. Run regularly, but at least once per release, a performance test that measures product KPIs to indicate KPI violations or performance differences between release candidates.

 |Testing Approach|Per Commit|Per PR|Per Release|In intervals|